gonz/slack-rekarma/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

  * Remember to set the `SREK_SLAK_API_KEY` environment variable in your heroku app [using the heroku cli](https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application).
- * You will also need to [install and enable a redis addon](https://devcenter.heroku.com/articles/heroku-redis)
+ * You will also need to install and enable a redis addon, [redistogo](https://devcenter.heroku.com/articles/redistogo) or [heroku-redis](https://devcenter.heroku.com/articles/heroku-redis) should work.